ohitsmekatie/course-dbt/exercises/week-3-questions.md

 I installed the following packages:

-- dbt utils
+- dbt utils --> i'll keep digging into uses for this as i'm refactoring the project
-- dbt expectations
+- dbt expectations  --> used this for testing

 in a "real world" scenario I could see some of the fivetran packages being really helpful for cleaning up data from marketing & ad sources.